 As you’re only planning to spend 48 hours in Venice, there’s not much time or scope for making day trips from the city, but some try to fit one in.

-Torcello is a tiny marshy island, much of it as the lagoon islands would have been before the city was built.
-It has one canal, a well-known restaurant, Locanda Cipriani, the church of Santa Fosca and the serene Torcello Cathedral of Santa Maria Assunta, with its glorious Byzantine mosaics.
+The tiny marshy island of Torcello is much like the lagoon islands would have been before the city was built.
+It has one canal, one footpath, a well-known restaurant, Locanda Cipriani, the church of Santa Fosca and the serene Torcello Cathedral of Santa Maria Assunta, with its glorious Byzantine mosaics.

 Burano is the next island on the number 12 vaporetto route, and its main attraction is its vivid, colourful fishermen’s cottages.
 It’s a wonderful place for photography, with so much colour, and the canals providing reflections to include in your compositions.
 Burano is also home to a small lace industry, and plenty of restaurants catering for the many visitors on day trips from Venice.
 Burano is a better bet in the warmer months of the year, as it’s a cold trip out there in winter and the lower sun means the light doesn’t always reach where you want it to, whereas in spring, summer and autumn the higher sun will open up more photo opportunities for you.